lucax88x/PrimitiveObsession/README.md

     .WithParameter("connectionString", "someConnectionString");
 ```

+### Pain points

 This might be tollerable as long as there there are just a very little number of primitive dependencies.
-It starts stinking when it ends up with code like the following
+It starts stinking when it ends up with code like the following:

 ```csharp